- Sort By Use

 - Enhances memory and learning

 Citicoline, like alpha-GPC, is another form of choline that is naturally present in our brains.
 It functions as the intermediary step in phosphatidylcholine synthesis.
-Due to this, citicoline can easily make it into brain and is readily converted to acetylcholine by cholinergic neurons.
-In addition to this, it also aids in the production of phosphatidylcholine, which is an important component of cellular membranes.
+In addition to this, it may support the production of phosphatidylcholine, which is an important component of cellular membranes.
 These effects are all shared by Alpha-GPC, but what makes citicoline unique, is that it is not only a Choline source but it is also a cytidine source.
 Cytidine is rapidly converted to uridine, which has a lot of positive effects on cognition.
 Uridine is largely responsible for citicoline’s production of phosphatidylcholine.
-In addition, it is a P2Y2 agonist, which increase NGF/TrkA signaling.
-NGF/TrkA signaling is crucial for the maintenance of neuroplasticity and, in combination with increased phosphatidylcholine and acetylcholine synthesis, provides a robust neuroprotective and cognition enhancing effect.

-In terms of attenuating a choline deficiency, choline L-bitartrate would be the most straightforward and economically friendly approach.
-It will reliably increase bodily choline levels; however, it won’t be able to increase brain choline levels to a significant degree.
-If you wish to attenuate a choline deficiency but want to benefit to a greater degree both mentally and physically then either alpha-GPC or citicoline would be a good choice.
-If you are after a physical performance boost then alpha-GPC will be a good choice, but if you are looking at a more comprehensive neuroprotectant and cognition enhancer then citicoline would be the preferred choice.
+In terms of supporting a choline deficiency, choline L-bitartrate would be the most straightforward and economically friendly approach.
+If you wish to support a choline deficiency but want to benefit to a greater degree both mentally and physically then either alpha-GPC or citicoline would be a good choice.
+If you are after a physical performance boost then alpha-GPC will be a good choice, but if you are looking at a more comprehensive cognition enhancer then citicoline would be the preferred choice.